 Performance outcomes Acceptable outcomes Compliance inundation.
 AO20.3 The location of the Retirement facility is readily accessible to emergency vehicles.
-Not Applicable The proposal relates to Multiple Dwelling Units.
-PO21 AO21.1 Not Applicable The development is designed for the needs of the age group, and to allow 'aging in place' to occur.
-Development applies adaptable housing principles.
-The proposal relates to Multiple Dwelling Units.
+Not Applicable The proposal relates to Multiple Dwelling Unit.
+PO21 The development is designed for the needs of the AO21.1 Development applies adaptable housing principles.
+Not Applicable The proposal relates to Multiple Dwelling Unit. age group, and to allow 'aging in place' to occur.
 AO21.2 A range of housing designs and sizes are provided in the development to cater for different individual and household needs.
-Not Applicable The proposal relates to Multiple Dwelling Units.
+Not Applicable The proposal relates to Multiple Dwelling Unit.